9 Chinese Symbols to Know for Your China Vacation

 1. Shuang Xi (Double Joy)

-During your China vacation, you would likely encounter this symbol on sale in Chinese-themed shops and festive markets.
-There are no restrictions on buying or displaying this character outside of wedding occasions, the character doesn’t have any religious or cultural connotation.
+During your China vacation, you would most likely encounter this symbol on sale in Chinese-themed shops or festive markets.
+There are no restrictions on buying or displaying this character outside of wedding occasions, the character doesn’t have any religious connotation.
 That said, you should, of course, never give anything with this character to someone who’s divorced or widowed.
-That would be offensive in any culture.
+That would be considered offensive in any culture.

 2. Bagua, the Chinese Trigrams